himefei/LifAi2/README.md

    - Attach images for vision-capable models

 5. **Use the floating toolbar:**
-   - Click **"Floating Toolbar"** in the app hub
+   - Toggle **"Floating Toolbar"** in the app hub
    - Select your desired prompt from the dropdown
-   - Click **"Process Text"** and select any text
+   - Click **"Process Text"** (breathing green animation indicates waiting)
-   - AI processes with your custom temperature setting ✨
+   - Select any text on screen - rainbow neon animation shows processing
+   - Click minimize (➖) to shrink to a compact button
+   - Drag the mini button anywhere, right-click or double-click to restore ✨

 ### 🌡️ **Temperature Guide**
 - **Factual Analysis**: Use 0.0-0.3 for consistent, deterministic responses